nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   * 2a1.
 Realodex shows an empty list.
   * Use case ends.

-**Use case: Find**
+**Use case: Filter**

 **MSS**

-1. User requests to find user
+1. User requests to filter user with input substring
-2. Realodex shows the list of all clients with name including the name input
+2. Realodex shows the list of all clients with name including the input substring

     Use case ends.